The Rebellion of Korah, Dathan, and Abiram in Numbers 16

 Does 1 John 2:19 mean people that leave us are not saved?

 Does 1 John 2:19 mean people that leave us are not saved?
-The interpretation of 1 John 2:19 has sparked debate among Christian groups, with some using the verse to label those who leave their local fellowship as unsaved and dangerous.
-This has led to the prohibition of fellowship, prayer, or even sharing meals with such individuals.
-However, it is Continue reading They left us because they were not of us (1 John 2:19)
+The interpretation of 1 John 2:19 has sparked debate among Christian groups, with some using the verse to label those who leave their local fellowship as unsaved and Continue reading They left us because they were not of us (1 John 2:19)

 Acts 13 the most important inflection in the great commission